TopicalTom/OrthoConsult/README.md

 # Project Overview

 This project is my first in-depth UX Development project that has a real life context that will be used by real people and has actual functionality as a product.
-In its current state, OrthoConsult is made of three parts, namely, a marketing website, multi-step case evaluation form, and a limited client-facing dashboard.
+In its current state, OrthoConsult is made of three parts, namely:

+1. Marketing website
+2. Multi-step case evaluation form
+3. Limited client-facing dashboard

 <br />